Official Global Travel Advisories

 Studying in the United States

-Canadian citizens do not need visas to study or participate in a student exchange program in the United States.
+Canadian citizens don’t need visas to study or participate in a student exchange program in the United States.
 However, they need to be registered with SEVIS, a U.S. student tracking system.
 Students must present their registration form to CBP officers each time they enter the United States.

 Length of stay

 If you wish to stay longer than 6 months, you must apply for an extension at the nearest U.S. Citizenship and Immigration Services (USCIS) office once you are in the United States and before the expiry of your initial authorized stay.
-Immigration officers may ask you to demonstrate that you are only visiting temporarily in the United States.
+Immigration officers may ask you to demonstrate that you are a temporary visitor in the United States.

 The U.S. government strictly enforces immigration regulations.
 Remaining in the United States beyond your authorized period of stay can result in serious consequences such as detention or deportation.